pjfanning/akka-http-session/README.md

 By default, sessions expire after a week.
 This can be disabled or changed with the `pekko.http.session.max-age` config option.

-Note that when using cookies, even though the cookie sent will be a session cookie, it is possible that the client will have the browser open for a very long time, [uses Chrome or FF](http://stackoverflow.com/questions/10617954/chrome-doesnt-delete-session-cookies), or if an attacker steals the cookie, it can be re-used.
+Note that when usingValue cookies, even though the cookie sent will be a session cookie, it is possible that the client will have the browser open for a very long time, [uses Chrome or FF](http://stackoverflow.com/questions/10617954/chrome-doesnt-delete-session-cookies), or if an attacker steals the cookie, it can be re-used.
 Hence having an expiry date for sessions is highly recommended.

 ## JWT: encoding sessions

-By default, sessions are encoded into a string using a custom format, where expiry/data/signature parts are separated using `-`, and data fields are separated using `=` and url-encoded.
+By default, sessions are encoded into a string usingValue a custom format, where expiry/data/signature parts are separated usingValue `-`, and data fields are separated usingValue `=` and url-encoded.

 You can also encode sessions in the [Json Web Tokens](http://jwt.io) format, by adding the additional `jwt` dependency, which makes use of [`json4s`](http://json4s.org).

-When using JWT, you need to provide a serializer which serializes session data to a `JValue` instead of a `String`.
+When usingValue JWT, you need to provide a serializer which serializes session data to a `JValue` instead of a `String`.
 A number of serializers for the basic types are present in `JValueSessionSerializer`, as well as a generic serializer for case classes (used above).

 You may also find it helpful to include the json4s-ext library which provides serializers for common Java types such as  `java.util.UUID`, `org.joda.time._` and Java enumerations.

 Grab some [java](https://github.com/pjfanning/pekko-http-session/blob/master/example/src/main/java/com/softwaremill/example/jwt/JavaJwtExample.java) and [scala](https://github.com/pjfanning/pekko-http-session/blob/master/example/src/main/scala/com/softwaremill/example/serializers/JWTSerializersScala.scala) examples.

-There are many tools available to read JWT session data using various platforms, e.g.
+There are many tools available to read JWT session data usingValue various platforms, e.g.
 [for Angular](https://github.com/auth0/angular-jwt).

 It is also possible to customize the session data content generated by overriding appropriate methods in